BluDolphin/BluChat/README.md

 Note: all currently saved data will be deleted (obviously), and will require re-reconfiguring the system

+## Constrains
+Currently the LLM's have no form of memory, meaning requests need to contain all the info needed to generate a response.

+Only some LLM models have access to searching the internet to generate responses, others just use try to generate a response without this.

 ## Reccomended LLM Instructions
 `Respond in less than 1000 characters, without any emojis.
 Do not include any